Fabulang/quiz/en/jewel-kingdom.md

    * she's lost interest in her own story
    * writing a novel is too much work

-3. Her hero, Eravon, confonts his enemy, Moros, but
+3. Her hero, Eravon, confronts his enemy, Moros, but

    * Eravon surrenders
    * the Princess is killed